PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

 }
 ```

-Don't forget to link to it!
+Don't forget to link to it in your index.html file!

 ```html
 <head>